PMUC analysis laboratory: inspection and approval

 EDF approved

-PMUC products (Products and Materials Used in Electric, Nuclear or Thermal Power Plants) are non-metallic products or materials in direct contact with metallic materials or circuits.
-They have a potentially corrosive effect on steel when they contain halogenated or sulphurous species.
-The PMUC control or certification analysis is used to prevent and control the risk of corrosion in the metal circuits of power plants.
+PMUC products (Products and Materials Used in Nuclear or Thermal Power Plants) are non-metallic products or materials in direct contact with metallic materials or circuits.

-In order to be authorised to be placed on the market, PMUC products must be approved by EDF, after analyses have been carried out in an EDF-approved laboratory for PMUC.
+To be authorized for sale, PMUC products must be approved by EDF after analysis have been carried out in an EDF-approved laboratory for PMUC.

 PMUC